Lyanco: Torino

 On 29 March 2017, it was announced that Lyanco had signed a five-year contract with Serie A club Torino, for a reported fee of €6 million plus bonuses.
 He immediately moved to Turin to begin training with the team, and facilitate his acclimatisation to the club, at the orders of Siniša Mihajlović.
 His league debut came on 20 September 2017 in a 3–2 victory over Udinese Calcio.

 Bologna (loan)

 On 31 January 2019, Lyanco joined Bologna on loan until 30 June 2019.

 Southampton

 On 25 August 2021, Lyanco joined Southampton on a four-year deal for an undisclosed fee.
-On 21 September 2021, Lyanco made his first appearance for Southampton in the EFL Cup against Sheffield United which ended 2–2, with Southampton advancing 4–2 on penalties.
+On 21 September 2021, he made his first appearance for Southampton in the EFL Cup against Sheffield United which ended 2–2, with Southampton advancing 4–2 on penalties.
 On 30 October 2021, Lyanco made his first Premier League appearance, replacing Oriol Romeu in Southampton's 1–0 win against Watford at Vicarage Road.
+He was forced off with a hamstring injury in the first half of Southampton's FA Cup match against Coventry City on 5 February 2022, and was expected to be sidelined for up to 12 weeks.
+On 16 April 2022, Lyanco returned from injury and appeared in a 1–0 victory against Arsenal.

+On 8 May 2023, Lyanco scored his first Premier League goal in a 4–3 defeat to Nottingham Forest.
+He went to Istanbul for transfer negotiations with Beşiktaş on 19 July 2023, but the transfer collapsed due to a change in the terms of the agreement proposed to Southampton.

+Al-Gharafa (loan)

+On 29 August 2023, Lyanco joined Al-Gharafa on a season-long loan.
+Three days later, he made his debut for the club in a 1–4 victory against Al Ahli.
+On 28 September 2023, Lyanco was given a red card for violent conduct during a 4–0 defeat to Al Sadd.
+He scored his first goal for the club on 11 March 2024 in a 0–2 victory against Muaither.

+Atlético Mineiro

+On 5 July 2024, Lyanco joined Atlético Mineiro for an undisclosed fee.